Invisalign Invisible Braces: Your Questions Answered (US and UK)

 The original invisible brace has now made a worldwide name for itself.
 Align Technology started with just one product – now known as Invisalign Full – but has since then developed a range of other products to treat different cases.

 This is the most common Invisalign treatment, used to correct more complicated problems with tooth alignment.
 Full treatment usually takes 12-18 months but will continue until the desired result is achieved.

 Lite and i7 (UK)

 For minor to moderate cases which don’t need Full treatment, there are two shorter treatment options.
-Invisalign i7 is used for minor dental corrections, often for purely cosmetic reasons.
-Using just seven sets of trays, treatment can be completed within as little as three months.
+Invisalign i7 is used for minor dental corrections, often for aesthetic reasons.
+Using just seven sets of aligners, treatment can be completed within as little as three months.
 Lite treatment takes a little longer – around seven months.